 Intelligent experiences combine the speed and scale of modern web applications with the intelligence of Cognitive Services and bots.
 Alone, each of these technologies might be sufficient to meet your customers' needs.
 When smartly combined, they broaden the spectrum of needs that can be met through a digital experience, while helping to contain development costs.

 Modern web apps

 When an application or experience is required to meet a customer need, modern web applications can be the fastest way to go.
 Modern web experiences can engage internal or external customers quickly and allow for rapid iteration on the solution.

-Machine learning and artificial intelligence are increasingly available to developers.
+Machine learning and AI are increasingly available to developers.
 The wide-spread availability of common APIs with predictive capabilities allows developers to better meet the needs of the customer through expanded access to data and predictions.

 Bots are a lot like modern web applications: they live on the internet and use APIs to send and receive messages.
 What's in a bot varies widely depending on what kind of bot it is.
 Modern bot software relies on a stack of technology and tools to deliver increasingly complex experiences on a variety of platforms.
 However, a simple bot could just receive a message and echo it back to the user with very little code involved.

 Bots can do the same things as other types of software: read and write files, use databases and APIs, and handle regular computational tasks.
 What makes bots unique is their use of mechanisms generally reserved for human-to-human communication.